guilhermecostam/Schedate/README.md

 ## Features

-This app features all the latest tools and practices in mobile development!
+These are the features I used in developing this project.

 - **PHP** — General purpose open source scripting language
 - **MySQL** — Database management system